aleksip/shila-drupal-theme/README.md

 ## Files copied from the StarterKit

-Please note that the contents of the `css`, `images` and `templates/patterns` directories are copied from the StarterKit and should not be edited.
-Copies are included in the theme repository to make it possible to try out and use the theme without installing development dependencies.
+Please note that the contents of the `css`, `images` and `templates/patterns` directories are copied from the StarterKit.
+The StarterKit contains a Gulp script that can be used to generate and copy these files.